MrCochese/john-matrix/README.md

 # JOHN MATRIX

-## Scene: Exterior Jungle Training Facility
+## Scene: Exterior - Jungle Training Facility

 Col. Kirby: Now, you'll only have 24 hours to infiltrate Val Varde and depose General Arius.
 Are you sure your men are up to it, Matrix?

-A pair of human eyes appear in the foliage behind Kirby and a huge pair of arms camouflaged with leaves grab him.
+A pair of human eyes appear in the foliage behind Kirby and a huge pair of leaf camouflaged arms grab him.
 Kirby is startled, and then nods impressed as the hidden commando releases him and steps back into the shadows.

 John Matrix: *Laughs* They were trained by me, Colonel.
 They're the best.

 Kirby: After you, of course.

-Matrix leads Kirby past various commandos in training, all of whom are wearing the woollen chain link vest and moustache that are the uniform of Matrix's squad.
+Matrix leads Kirby past various commandos in training, all of whom are wearing the woolen chain-link vest and moustache that are the uniform of Matrix's squad.
 A huge native american walks past carrying an entire tree trunk on his shoulder.

 They arrive at the source of the sound of machinegun fire as a commando finishes firing a tripod mounted gun.
 We see that he has lopped the tops off a row of flowers.